MessageBird vs Telnyx

 Recent status page incidents for Telnyx

-Status: Complete Maintenance has completed Affected components Europe (Under maintenance)
+Status: Complete Maintenance has completed Affected components Programmable Wireless (Under maintenance)

 Pricing comparison